Rayiumir/wp-stats/README.md

 ### Description

-This code I am sharing is database-free and uses stored dates for calculations.
-The data is stored in the wp_options table and a visit is recorded each time a user logs in to the site.
-It uses cookies so that each user is counted only once per day and does not detect and count Google bots and search engines. -
+- This code I am sharing is database free and uses stored dates for calculations.
+- The data is stored in the **wp_options** table and a visit is recorded each time a user logs in to the site.
+- It uses **cookies** so that each user is counted only once per day and does not detect and count **Google bots** and **search engines**.

 # How to use